thanos-io/thanos/docs/proposals/deletions_object_storage.md

 ## Proposed Approach

-*   We propose to implement deletions using the tombstones approach using a CLI tool.
+*   We propose to implement deletions via the tombstones approach using a CLI tool.
 *   A tombstone is proposed to be a **Custom format global - single file per request**.
 *   **Why Custom format global - single file per request**? :
     *   https://cloud-native.slack.com/archives/CL25937SP/p1595954850430300